 Commercial drones have many positive and legitimate uses, but there are increasing concerns that drones are being used for illegal and dangerous activities.
-Flying too close to passenger aircraft, smuggling drugs and weapons into prisons, privacy concerns, weaponized drones.
+Flying too close to passenger aircraft, smuggling drugs and weapons into prisons or across borders, privacy concerns, weaponized drones.
 The list is growing daily as are the incidents.

 To combat the threat of drones CRFS advocates a multi-sensor approach combining its RF Drone Detection system with other sensors such as radar, infra-red, acoustic and optical amongst others.